CryoInTheCloud/CryoCloudWebsite/book/content/citing_cryocloud.md

 # Citing CryoCloud

-To track the impact that CryoCloud has on publications and research output, we ask that any projects and publications that the CryoCloud supports, do one of two things:
+To track the impact that CryoCloud has on publications and research output, we ask that any projects and publications that the CryoCloud supports, do at least one of two things:

 1. In the acknowledgements section, include CryoCloud and our NASA funding sources that make it possible for us to use CryoCloud (NASA grants 80NSSC22K1877, 80NSSC23K0002)